 Boren Scholars and Fellows represent a variety of academic backgrounds, but all are interested in studying less commonly taught languages, including but not limited to Arabic, Chinese, Korean, Portuguese, Russian, and Swahili.
 As part of the African Languages Initiative, Boren Award applicants have the opportunity to further their study of Akan/Twi, Hausa, Portuguese, Swahili, Wolof, Yoruba, or Zulu.
 For a complete list of languages, visit www.borenawards.org.

 Undergraduate students can receive up to $20,000 for an academic year’s study abroad and graduate students up to $30,000 for language study and international research.
 In exchange for funding, recipients commit to working in the federal government for a minimum of one year.

-For more information about the Boren Awards, to register for one of our upcoming webinars, and to access the on-line application, please visit www.borenawards.org.
-You can also contact the Boren Awards staff at firstname.lastname@example.org or 1-800-618-NSEP with questions.
+For more information about the Boren Awards, to register for a webinar, and to access the on-line application, please visit www.borenawards.org.
+You can also contact the Boren Awards staff at email@example.com or 1-800-618-NSEP with questions.

 The Boren Awards are initiatives of the National Security Education Program (NSEP) and are administered by the Institute of International Education.